Why aren't I losing any weight?

 So, does metabolism go into a kind of "shock" when there are significant changes in exercise and nutrition?
 The short answer is - "yes, it does."
 But does this lead to a sudden drop in metabolism that affects weight loss for a person in a weeks versus other possible factors that affect scale weight?
 The short answer to that is "Nope."

-Details: When we significantly cut calories (lets say you stop eating for a few days) metabolic response actually results in an increase in metabolism at about 24-72 depending on amount of energy decrease, personal status, etc. (research really varies).
+Details: When we significantly cut calories (lets say you stop eating for a few days) metabolic response actually results in an increase in metabolism at about 24-72hr depending on amount of energy decrease, personal status, etc. (research really varies on this).
 Afterwards and on a longer scale a metabolic slow down does occur (but really noticeable at very large cuts) but not in a way that affects the smaller cuts we see in dieting in a manner that is significant after a week.
 Long term starvation responses may reach 15% or higher on base metabolism (I've covered that research in a long thread here: http://community.myfitnesspal.com/en/discussion/1077746/starvation-mode-adaptive-thermogenesis-and-weight-loss) but that isn't the OP.

 For someone with diabetes, probably sedentary, older and in long term diet needs this is a totally different discussion.
 The OP is only dieting for a week.

 So, what are the details of the factors to look at first.
 Well, scale variance is generally due to water retention.
-And water retention has many factors: toms, change in salt, water absorbed (the less you take, the more you bloat...), carbohydrate to protein diet variance, recovery/healing from tissue damage, inflammation (both normal recovery, infection or dietary response), increase in glycogen sheathing for exercise capacity.
+And water retention has many factors: time of month, change in dietary salt, water absorbed (the less you take, the more you bloat...), carbohydrate to protein diet variance, recovery/healing from tissue damage, inflammation (both normal recovery, infection or dietary response), increase in glycogen sheathing for exercise capacity.
 And poop.
 Any of these factors can result in scale variance for a few pounds for a few weeks.
 It works itself off if you just stay calm and keep at it.

 As to muscle building, that metabolic "shock", do you know what it does?
 It stops muscle building processes in the body COLD.
 If an individual is entering decreased metabolism due to significant cuts in nutritional energy the body does not build more muscle - it can't.
 It conserves energy.
 And in a short period of 1 week, doing more cardio, on a calorie cut - no, our OP is not building a significant amount of muscle that would affect her metabolism.
 And if she was, her metabolism would go UP.